Fiddler Crabs

 It is well distinguished by its large claw, which is sometimes on the right side and sometimes on the left, and has gained for it the name of the “Fiddler Crab.”

-Similarly, De Kay (1844) uses the term with respect to the same species in New York (p.
+De Kay (1844) uses the term with respect to the same species in New York, but with a slightly different explanation (p.
 14):

 The movable finger is curved, and extends somewhat beyond the tip of the other, which is almost straight ; from this results a figure somewhat resembling the bow of a violin, and has probably suggested its popular name of Fiddler Crab.

-It is interesting that he attempts to explaint he origin of the name: that the curving dactyl on the large claws looks like the bow over the violin (the pollex and manus).
-I think his explanation is wrong (he was stretching to explain the name), but shows that the name was so common that the origin/logic was already lost.
+His explanation of the origin of the name is unusual: that the curving dactyl on the large claws looks like the bow over the violin (the pollex and manus).

-In the book Crab, Shrimp, and Lobster Lore (1867), William Lord reports a different spin on the fishermen's perceiption of the fiddler crab (p.
+In the book Crab, Shrimp, and Lobster Lore (1867), William Lord reports a different spin on the fishermen's perception of the fiddler crab (p.
 29-30):

 Mark Twain also references them in Chapter 48 of Life on the Mississippi (1883):